rambotech/BOG.Framework/README.md

   as a class to store user settings for a desktop application, outside of the app.config architecture.

 ### StringEx
-  Some useful string methods, like search and replace with wildcards, currency formatting, filtering (include and exclude), and placeholder replacement.
+  Some useful string methods:
+  - Search and replace with wildcards
+  - Currency parsing
+  - Hex to/from methods.
+  - Filtering (include and exclude)
+  - Placeholder replacement for allowing Environment, Common Folders and Custom Dictionary replacement in a path string.

+### Url
+  A Url parser which is designed to validate listener url's for a HttpListener object, is less restrictive on host portions, and can rebuild a URL after parsing it to remove unnecessary URL encoding.